40 Notable alumni of

 -

-Jacques Rougerie is a French Architect and Oceanographer who specialises in underwater habitats.
-MAD Architects has revealed its design proposal for the Aquatic Centre for the Paris 2024 Olympics.
-Envisioning the sports facility as an urban public artwork, displaying the beauty and hope of Paris, the proposal was created in collaboration with three French architectural studios, Jacques Rougerie Architecture, Atelier Phileas Architecture, and Apma Architecture.
+Jacques Rougerie, is a French architect and oceanographer known for his expertise in underwater habitats.
+MAD Architects has unveiled its design proposal for the Aquatic Centre for the Paris 2024 Olympics.
+This sports facility is envisioned as an urban public artwork, showcasing Paris's beauty and aspirations.
+The proposal is a collaboration between MAD Architects and three French architectural studios: Jacques Rougerie Architecture, Atelier Phileas Architecture, and Apma Architecture.

 -